-- Conduct a periodic review of the risk policies on at least an annual basis. - Monitor the effectiveness of their internal control and risk management systems. - Continuously review the internal control and risk management systems, such that the principal risks are properly identified, managed and reported. - Obtain and analyse with the external auditor information regarding any significant deficiency in internal control that the statutory auditor detects. - Ensure that the internal control policies and systems are effectively applied in practice. - As regards the activities of the Risk Management and Internal Assurance Division, which is functionally controlled by the Committee: i) supervise the activities and ensure the effectiveness thereof, and ii) approve the direction and the annual management plan and its budget. - Evaluate the various risk tolerance levels established in the risk policies in order to, if appropriate, propose the adjustment thereof. - Promote a culture in which risk is a factor that is taken into account in all decisions. - Endeavour to ensure that the group's internal control and risk management system identifies at least: i) the different types of financial and non-financial risks, ii) the establishment and review of the risk levels that the Company deems acceptable, iii) the measures planned in order to mitigate the impact of identified risks in the event they occur, and iv) the information and internal control systems used to monitor and manage the risks. - Maintain appropriate relationships with the audit and compliance committees of the other companies of the group and promote a risk culture. - Identify and evaluate emerging risks.
+- Conduct a periodic review of the risk policies on at least an annual basis. - Continuously review and supervise the effectiveness of the internal control and risk management systems, such that the principal risks are properly identified, managed and reported. - Obtain and analyse with the external auditor information regarding any significant deficiency in internal control that the statutory auditor detects. - Ensure that the internal control policies and systems are effectively applied. - As regards the activities of the Risk Management and Internal Assurance Division, which is functionally controlled by the Committee: i) supervise the activities and ensure the effectiveness thereof, and ii) approve the direction and the annual management plan of the Division and its budget. - Evaluate the various risk tolerance levels established in the risk policies in order to, if appropriate, propose the adjustment thereof. - Promoting a risk-avoidance culture. - Endeavour to ensure that the group's internal control and risk management system identifies at least: i) the different types of financial and non-financial risks, ii) the establishment and review of the risk levels that the Company deems acceptable, iii) the measures planned in order to mitigate the impact of identified risks in the event they occur, and iv) the information and internal control systems used to monitor and manage the risks. - At least annually, call a meeting with each of the heads of the businesses of the group and of the relevant corporate areas to exercise the powers of the Committee to be informed of the trends of their respective businesses or corporate areas and the risks associated therewith, all without prejudice to the corporate and governance structure of the group, pursuant to which each of the country subholding companies directly and effectively manages the risks of their businesses. - Maintain appropriate relationships with the audit and compliance committees of the other companies of the group. - Identify and evaluate emerging risks.

 - Obtain creditable information as to whether the most significant risks are managed and maintained within the tolerance figures that have been established. - Receive information from the Company's tax director regarding the tax guidelines applied during the financial year, and particularly regarding the level of compliance with the Corporate Tax Policy, as well as regarding the tax consequences of transactions or matters that must be submitted to the Board of Directors for approval when such consequences represent a significant issue. - 4.
-BOARDS OF DIRECTORS AND AUDIT AND COMPLIANCE COMMITTEES OF COUNTRY SUBHOLDING AND HEAD OF BUSINESS COMPANIES
+BOARDS OF DIRECTORS OF COUNTRY SUBHOLDING AND HEAD OF BUSINESS COMPANIES

-The country subholding companies adopt the group's risk policies and specify the application thereof, approving the guidelines on specific risk limits, based on the nature and particularities of the businesses in each country.
+The country subholding companies adopt the group's risk policies and specify the application thereof, approving the guidelines on specific risk limits.
 The audit and compliance committees of such companies shall report to the Board of Directors on the internal control and risk management systems.

-The management decision-making bodies of the head of business companies of each country or region must approve the specific risk limits applicable to each of them and implement the control systems necessary to ensure compliance therewith.
+The management decision-making bodies of the head of business companies of each country or region approve the specific risk limits applicable to each of them and implement the necessary control systems.